xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 To assign a tax class to a product follow instructions below:

-1. Choose a product you need to assign a tax class to in the **Catalog** -> **Products** section of your X-Cart admin and open this product's details page for editing.
+1. Choose a product you need to assign a tax class to in the **Catalog** -> **Products** section of your X-Cart admin area and open this product's details page for editing.

-2. Locate the the **Tax class** field in the **Prices & Inventory** section of product details and select the tax class you want to assign to this product.
+2. Locate the **Tax class** field in the **Prices & Inventory** section of product details and select the tax class you want to assign to this product.
     ![xc5_taxclass_tax_class_assign.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/xc5_taxclass_tax_class_assign.png)

 3. Click **Update product**.